FOR LOVE OF A PRINCESS

 While her Enforcers and the SWAT Kats had been fighting a losing battle against the Black Widow and his mini jets flown by ninjas, she noted Dark Kat had not made any real effort to end the Turbokat but continued on to his destination carrying the battle deeper into the city.
 It appeared he intended to land on city hall's landing pad.
 This Feral could not allow.
 Once that creep managed to get into the building they would have high casualties getting him out again.

 Taking stock of her surroundings, she determined more than half her fleet was gone, even the reinforcements, leaving only her and the SWAT Kats with just a few jets surrounding her own chopper left in the sky.

 "SWAT Kats time to end this thing.
 Listen up!"

 Inside the cockpit, T-Bone's face held a grimace of determination and anger.
 The Turbokat was getting battered.
 Nothing his partner seemed to do could make a dent in Dark Kat's ship or beat back his formidable weapon's strikes.
 It didn't help that more of Dark Kat's army had suddenly appeared making things even more complicated and suicidal.

 Switching to private communication, he asked, "Razor, what do we do now?
 We're out numbered here and he's ignoring us completely."

 Feeling cold and defeated, he gave his friend the only answer he had.
 "I have no damn idea!
 Nothing I have has made a dent in his shield so he feels totally confident in ignoring us.
-At least his mini-army doesn't have those same shields but there are so many of them that Feral and us may not get out of this alive.
+At least his mini-fleet doesn't have those same shields but there are so many of them that Feral and us may not get out of this alive.
 Certainly, we can't stop Dark Kat from reaching his goal."

 "Except for the laser and a few missiles, we are out of ammo, buddy.
 This may be it for us."
 Razor's voice was bitter with resignation and anger.